docker/docs/desktop/use-desktop/images.md

 ### Hub

-Switching to the **Hub** tab prompts you to sign in to your Docker ID, if you're not already signed in.
+Switching to the **Hub** tab prompts you to sign in to your Docke Hub account, if you're not already signed in.
 When signed in, it shows you a list of images in Docker Hub organizations and repositories that you have access to.

 Select an organization from the drop-down to view a list of repositories for that organization.